 The story of SMUD illustrates the value of hiring talented people, arming them with clear goals, and giving them the leeway to do their jobs.
 Because SMUD invested in a deep bench of talented managers and employees, it minimized bureaucracy and built a culture of engagement, trust, and innovation.
 Over the long run, this has saved SMUD millions of dollars.

-Chapter 3 focuses on the value of leading through others.
+Chapter 3 of The Leadership Equation focuses on the value of leading through others.
 You’ll learn how to hire effective people, put them in the right roles, and empower them to lead—all of which helps build a system of trust.

 One of the distinctions between good leaders and so-so leaders is the way in which they build effective teams.
 Southwest’s “ten-minute turn” illustrates what happens when you build effective teams and enable them to push the boundaries.
 Initially, it was considered impossible to turn a jet around for another flight in under thirty minutes.
 Today, each Southwest jet is fueled and serviced, has its tires changed, and is ready to go in ten minutes.
 Initially, Southwest had to do it because it had only three jets for four routes.
 Today it does it because it can—and because it provides tremendous competitive advantage.